-On a day tour to Palenque and Agua Azul, there was also the added bonus of a trip to Misol Ha waterfall.
+On a day tour to Palenque and Agua Azul, there was also the added bonus of a trip to Misol Ha waterfall, you an book a trip there using Guatego.
 This was on one of the side trips we did while based in San Cristobal de las Casas – a day out to Agua Azul waterfalls, Palenque ruins and Misol Ha waterfall.
 I’ll cover the short visit to Misol Ha here.

 How much does it cost to visit Misol Ha?